afraj18/afraj18/README.md

 - 🔭 I’m currently an undergraduate
 - 🌱 Currently I learning some of new technologies
-- 💬 Ask me about: Java,JS,Python and C
+- 💬 Ask me about: Java, JS, Python and C | React JS, FLUTTER
 - 📫 How to reach me: afraj.2011@gmail.com
 - ⚡ Fun fact: I do lots of stuffs.